 What can I do with an Economics Major?

 Anything.
-Private industry and government always need employees with strong analytical skills coupled with a solid foundation in the liberal arts.
-The economics major at CSUSB, with its emphasis on analysis, computer skills, and political economic history, is suited for this task.
+Private and public sector employers always need employees with strong analytical skills coupled with a solid foundation in the liberal arts.
+The economics major at CSUSB, with its emphasis on analysis, computer skills, and political economy and economic history, is well suited for this task.

 Individuals with a B.A. in economics can be found in a wide variety of fields and positions.
 Our alumni work for banks, local government, non-profits, real estate companies, and consulting companies.